DenverConnectedVehicle/ConnectedPedestrian/PedDetection.md

         5. Shock and vibration in accordance with NEMA TS 2 (2016) requirements or better.
         6. Heater or similar protection to prevent the accumulation of frost, ice, and snow on the sensor side of the pedestrian detection system; pedestrian detection system manufacturer to elaborate on how it addresses this requirement so that detection of pedestrians is not obscured.
     1. Hazardous Substances: Compliance with Reduction of Hazardous Substances (RoHS) Directive 2011/65/EU.
-    1. Dedicated Short Range Communications (DSRC):  If applicable, the pedestrian detection system manufacturer shall indicate if it complies with the standards listed below and what Roadside Unit (RSU)/Onboard Unit (OBU) manufacturers they are currently compatible with based on actual field testing or implementation.
+    1. Dedicated Short Range Communications (DSRC):  *If applicable*, the pedestrian detection system manufacturer shall indicate if it complies with the standards listed below and what Roadside Unit (RSU)/Onboard Unit (OBU) manufacturers they are currently compatible with based on actual field testing or implementation.
 Manufacturer shall also describe if additional licensing is required to support DSRC and any corresponding costs.
         1. Compliance with FCC Part 90 (for OBU) or Part 95 (for RSU)
         1. IEEE 1609.12-2016 - WAVE Identifier Allocations
         1. IEEE 1609.3-2016 - WAVE Wave Short Message Protocol (WSMP)